Farmers & Rural Communities

 Note that the size of the PPP loan is based off the payroll costs and that foreign workers or independent contractors do not count towards that calculation.
 Farms that do not have a payroll may consider filing as an independent contractor or sole-proprietor and substitute net earnings from self-employment for payroll costs.

 - For more information on the SBA Economic Injury Disaster Loan Program (EIDL), please visit: https://covid19relief.sba.gov/#/

-- Update: SBA will begin accepting new EIDL and EIDL Advance applications on a limited basis only to provide relief to U.S. agricultural businesses.
+- Update: SBA will is accepting new EIDL and EIDL Advance applications to provide relief to U.S. agricultural businesses.
 The new eligibility is made possible as a result of the latest round of funds appropriated by Congress in response to the COVID-19 pandemic.